π οΈ Usage Guide

 π§ Helper Functions

-You can use these helper functions from SmartConeTraceLib
+You can use these helper functions from SmartConeTraceLib to work with the result:

-Function | What it does |
+| Function | What it does |

 GetClosestHitActor(Result) |

-Returns the actor from Result.ClosestHit , or null . |
+Returns the actor from Result.ClosestHit, or null. |

 WasActorHit(Result, Actor) |